uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

 Active Profiles: ootb
 ```

-### When to use OOTB vs main
+### When to use OOTB vs Main

-Choosing between OOTB and main depends on what you are trying to accomplish during development.
+Choosing between OOTB and Main depends on what you are trying to accomplish during development.

 #### OOTB
-`OOTB` is ideal for local development, UI work, and safe testing.
+`ootb` is ideal for local development, UI work, and safe testing.

-Use `OOTB` when:
+Use `ootb` when:
 - Developing or modifying UI components
 - Testing features without external authentication
 - Working offline